flexera-public/policy_templates/cost/aws/burstable_instance_cloudwatch_credit_utilization/README.md

 - *Email addresses of the recipients you wish to notify* - A list of email addresses to notify
 - *Number of Surplus Credits to alert on* - Number of CPU Surplus Credits to report on, Set to -1 to ignore cpu burst credits
 - *Enable checking burst credit balance against max* - checks burst credit balance against max_earnable_credits, if they are equal it will report.
-- *Exclusion Tag* - An AWS native instance tag to ignore instances that you don't want to consider for downsizing.
-Only supply the tag key
+- *Exclusion Tag* - An AWS native instance tag to ignore instances that you don't want to consider for resizing.
 - *Cooldown Days* - Days to cooldown between checks of same instance

 ### Supported Clouds